 Keep reading to find out more about how to handle mold on your baby’s bottle and detailed steps on how to clean it.

-Finding mold in your baby’s bottle can be terrifying, leaving parents upset and wondering how they could have missed it, and more importantly whether it can be cleaned.
+Finding mold in your baby’s bottle can be terrifying, leaving parents upset and wondering how they could have missed it, and more importantly, whether it can be cleaned.

-You can easily clean a moldy baby bottle in a few simple steps.
 Rinse the bottle out thoroughly to remove as much of the mold as possible, then soak and wash the bottle and any contaminated pieces in hot, soapy water.
-Once the bottle is clean, sterilize all the pieces to kill any remaining germs and bacteria.
-Allow the bottle to dry completely before reassembly or storage.

 Before we get to the steps on how to clean and sterilize, let’s take a look at some common questions about moldy bottles.